jamiembrown/FacebookEXIF/README.md

 This is inspired by the excellent project over at [AddShore](https://addshore.com/2020/04/add-exif-data-back-to-facebook-images-0-10/), which is written in Java and requires a JRE.
 That didn't seem to work on my Mac, so I wrote a basic clone in Python.

-## Requirements
+## Prerequisites

-There's only one technical requirement to run it - you must have installed [ExifTool](https://exiftool.org/) first.
+There's only one technical requirement - you must have installed [ExifTool](https://exiftool.org/) first.
 If you're on Mac, just download the MacOS Package and run the installer.

+You also must have downloaded your Facebook data in JSON format - the default is HTML format and is not supported by this script.

 ## Usage

-Edit the `facebook_fix_exif.py` script to point to your downloaded and unzipped Facebook JSON repo:
+Edit the `facebook_fix_exif.py` script and update the following line to point to your downloaded and unzipped Facebook JSON repo:

 ```python
 PATH_TO_FACEBOOK_EXPORT = '/Users/jamiebrown/Downloads/facebook-jamiebrown'